222334703/Digital-Portfolio/README.md

 Reflection

-Situation: I needed to enhance my ability to communicate clearly in a professional IT environment.
+*** Situation ***: I needed to enhance my ability to communicate clearly in a professional IT environment.

 Task: To refine both written and verbal communication through formal business letters and clear technical reports.